samiulhq/LLM-RAG-SAS/README.md

 LLMs require context to provide relevant answers, especially for questions based on a local body of knowledge or document corpus.

 A RAG approach, explained in simple terms, retrieves relevant data from a knowledge base and provides the same to an LLM to use as context.
-Results based on RAG are expected to reduce LLM hallucinations (i.e. an LLM provide irrelevant or false answers).
-This step queries a Chromadb vector store and passes retrieved documents to an Azure OpenAI service.
+Results based on RAG are expected to reduce LLM hallucinations (i.e. an LLM provides irrelevant or false answers).
+This custom step queries a Chromadb vector store and passes retrieved documents to an Azure OpenAI service.

 ## A general idea

-The following animated gif provides a basic idea of the working of this step.
+This animated gif provides a basic idea:

 ![LLM - Azure OpenAI RAG](./img/Azure_OpenAI.gif)